-- California Dog Bite Attorneys are dealing with an increasing number of cases, as irresponsible dog owners fail to properly socialize and train their dogs.
+California Dog Bite Lawyers are dealing with an increasing number of cases, as irresponsible dog owners fail to properly socialize and train their dogs.

 - California dog bite law follows the theory of strict liability, meaning the victim need only prove they were actually physically bitten by the dog causing injury and in a public place or was not tresspassing on private property.
 The actions of the dog’s owner are inconsequential to the case.